codatio/codat-docs/docs/integrations/commerce/prestashop/test-prestashop.md

 - Set up [PrestaShop](/set-up-prestashop-in-production).
 - Updated your [sync settings](/commerce-sync-settings) to enable commerce data types.

-## Set up a test company in the Codat Portal and connect your test Company to a test account in PrestaShop
+## Set up a test company in the Codat Portal and connect your test company to a test account in PrestaShop

 1. Go to the <a href="https://portal-uat.codat.io/" target="_blank">Codat Portal</a> and sign in.
 2. Go to **Companies**.